 Benefits of Curcumin

 While there is still much to learn, the actions of curcumin have been studied extensively.
 It has been shown that curcumin has anti-bacterial, anti-viral, and anti-fungal properties.
 Curcumin also delays gastric emptying after a meal, which has beneficial effects on blood sugar regulation.
 More recently, curcumin is showing much promise as a neural-protectant.
-Finally, it acts as an immune modulator, helping to regulate cell function against cancer.
+Finally, it acts as an immune modulator, helping to regulate cell function.

 How Do You Get These Benefits?